 1. The Dean of Students shall act as Coordinator for the college and the Dean of the High School Academic Program shall act as Coordinator for the middle and high school programs.

-2. Upon notice of a student who may pose a threat or danger under this policy, the Coordinator conducts a preliminary, informal review and determines whether the matter should be referred to the Involuntary Withdrawal Panel.
-Under appropriate circumstances, the Coordinator will contact the appropriate entity under the Threat Assessment Policy to commence that policy’s procedures.
+2. Upon notice of a student who may pose a threat or danger under this regulation, the Coordinator conducts a preliminary, informal review and determines whether the matter should be referred to the Involuntary Withdrawal Panel.
+Under appropriate circumstances, the Coordinator will contact the appropriate entity under the Threat Assessment Policy to commence that regulation’s procedures.